elliotjreed/disposable-emails-filter-php/README.md

 ```

-## Getting Started
+## Getting Started with this Repository

-PHP 7 or above and Composer is expected to be installed on our system.
+PHP 7.1 or above and Composer is expected to be installed on our system.

 ### Installing Composer